 Children will receive the first of six prizes after the first activity is logged!
 A pocket-sized trail tracker nature journal along with a trail tracker sticker unique to each official location or backyard adventure they log.
 Other prizes include a drawstring backpack, nature scavenger hunt bandanna, and more.

-Kids In Parks has introduced a new e-Adventure section of activities, in light of the current health concern issues.
-Parks and other places that participants usually go to for activities are closed or restricted access.
+In response to the pandemic, Kids In Parks has introduced a new e-Adventure section of activities.
 These activities allow children to still explore the environment around them in a new way and earn prize incentives.

 Hiking Mount Mitchell With Kids In Parks